Top Quantitative Funds 2026: Global and China Rankings

 Assets Under Management (AUM):

-• Medallion Fund: Approximately $10-15 billion (internal employees only)
+• Medallion Fund: Approximately $10-15 billion (internal employees only, per widely cited estimates)

 Core Characteristics: